digitalbond/Redpoint/README.md

 ####Purpose and Description

 The purpose of BACnet-discover-enumerate.nse is to first identify if an IP connected devices is running BACnet.
-This works by querying the device with a pregenerated BACnet message.
+This works by querying the device with a pre-generated BACnet message.
 Newer versions of the BACnet protocol will respond with an acknowledgement, older versions will return a BACnet error message.
 Presence of either the acknowledgement or the error is sufficient to prove a BACnet capable device is at the target IP Address.

 Second, if an acknowledgement is received, this script will also attempt to enumerate several BACnet properties on a responsive BACnet device.
 Again, the device is queried with a pregenerated BACnet message.
 Successful enumeration uses specially crafted requests, and will not be successful if the BACnet device does not support the property.